koukarin/Proof-of-Commitment-Protocol/README.md

 	- The thirds group will earn: 25% of the Individual Maximum Rewards.
 	- The last group will earn: 8% of the Individual Maximum Rewards.

-With this complex phenomenon, bot uses will never be profitable.
+With this mechanisms, bot uses will never be profitable.

 ## The Architects
 The challenge will be tough to keep cheaters and spammers away from the community because